jasonthompson/d-splatkin/README.md

 d-splatkin
 ==========

-A music project using Overtone.
+An electronic music project using Overtone.